Alexandria's founded by Alexander

 The above calls for some further explanation.

-Let’s consider the almost obvious bribe of Mazaeus.
+Let’s consider the nearly obvious bribe of Mazaeus.
 We have to go back to the banks of the Euphrates where Hephaistion was building two bridges over the Euphrates at its narrowest point near Thapsacus (see: Crossing the Euphrates and Tigris Rivers).
 The Persian general had arrived on the other side and watched Hephaistion’s construction progress for several days.
 Hephaistion stopped his operation short of the opposite river bank as he did not want to see the end of his bridges destroyed by Mazaeus.
 Work was at a stalemate till Alexander appeared with the bulk of his army, and Mazaeus turned around to scorch more earth in front of the enemy’s advance as ordered by Darius.

 Mazaeus had 2,000 Greek mercenaries at his services.
 They must have been happy to talk to the Macedonians on the opposite bank to exchange the latest news during the stalemate.
 Robin Lane Fox implies that Mazaeus (who, having been satrap of Cilicia, did speak Greek) at that time could have forged some agreement with Hephaistion in view of the upcoming battle.
 At first sight, this seems outlandish, but this is very plausible on second thought.
 Hephaistion was often sent on diplomatic missions by Alexander, and the events on the bank of the Euphrates may well have been one such occasion.
 While he was waiting, Hephaistion had ample time to consult Alexander, still marching towards him.
 Such a private agreement would inevitably shed totally new light on the upcoming fight at Gaugamela (see: Two key afterthoughts on Gaugamela).